 Au Putea (economic benefit of water) - can measure effects in employment and profit from sectors and industries and on farm cost in economic model 10% 25% This indicator focuses on the economic effects of changes in land-use, particularly on Maori landholdings that significantly rely on agriculture, forestry, horticulture activities and future geothermal energy production.
 Under this scenario there would be land-use change (afforestation) and decreases in land-use intensity.
 These result in significant impacts on value and employment.
-As the scenarios become more stringent ↓2 50% the trends for this indicator gradually decline.
-See the employment and added value indicators for the full impact.
-Whilst there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such as pulp and paper, these would occur after some time (maturity of forestry for harvest).
+As the scenarios become more stringent ↓2 50% Whilst there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such as pulp and paper, these would occur after some time (maturity of forestry for harvest).
 There will be significant reductions in other primary sectors; horticulture and fruit growing, sheep and beef, dairy and this in turn will affect benefits to beneficial owners.
-There will be some reductions in energy production but it is unclear the scale of effect on geothermal energy production in the future.
-100% ↓5
+There will be some reductions in 100% energy production but it is unclear the scale of effect on geothermal energy production in the future. ↓5